 Although this page is called a "F.A.Q.," it is not really a F.A.Q. because it was written before the many of these questions were asked.
 Instead, a better name would be a "Q.A.F.A."
 (Questions Anticipated to be Frequently Asked).
 The Phi Phenomenon Philosophy and Method page also contains information that might help answer questions that you might have.

 The phi phenomenon (sometimes called the phi effect or phi movement) is a psychological term for the illusion of motion upon seeing two nearby lights fired in rapid succession.
 More importantly, the phi phenomenon is related to the ability of viewers to perceive motion from a series of still images projected onto a screen at 24 frames per second (or any speed if fast enough).
 It was chosen as the name of this web site to reflect the webmaster's off-line training as a psychologist and because he fell in love with the alliteration in the Phi Phenomenon Philosophy.

 The webmaster started by searching bookstores, libraries, and the Web for any list of great movies that met certain criteria.
 Films on each list received points based on a formula described on the Method page.
 Ties were broken based on which lists included the film.
 Films that appeared on lists more similar to the other lists were ranked higher than films on more idiosyncratic lists.
-All films listed on this site appear on at least five lists.
+All films listed on this site appear on at least six lists.
 Readers interested in more detail can find more information on the method page.

 Lists had to meet the following criteria:

 - The list had to be made up mostly of feature films (that is, films over one hour in length that were intended to be the main attraction in theaters).